 SACNAS is a society of scientists dedicated to fostering the success of Hispanic/Chicano and Native American scientists—from college students to professionals—to attain advanced degrees, careers and positions of leadership in science.
-The basic one-year membership for students costs $15 per year.
+However, everyone is welcome to become a SACNAS member.
+The basic one-year membership for students costs $10 per year.

 Association for Women in Science (AWIS)

 AWIS membership is open to all women and men who support equality for women in science, technology, engineering and mathematics (STEM).
 An AWIS membership offers women in STEM a national and local platform to tap into the power of an already established community of women across all disciplines and employment sectors.
-The $65 junior-level membership is ideal for students, postdocs and medical residents.
+The student membership is $35 per year.

 Association for Women in Mathematics (AWM)

 The purpose of the Association for Women in Mathematics is to encourage women and girls to study and to have active careers in the mathematical sciences, and to promote equal opportunity and the equal treatment of women and girls in the mathematical sciences.
 Student membership costs $25 per year.

 The ABS is a society that is targeted to individuals who are interested in forming a network of other animal behaviorists through research and conferences.
 Student membership costs $30 per year, which includes online access to the leading journal Animal Behavior, an international journal that contains research papers, commentaries, review articles and essays.